centreon/centreon/centreon-awie/doc/en/Export.rst

 .. image:: _static/images/contacts.png
    :align: center

-You can export all Contacts (without linked contacts groups) or all Contacts groups (with linked users).
+You can export all Contacts (without linked contact groups) or all Contact groups (with linked users).
 No *Filter*.

 Commands Export
 ===============